 - Monitoring tool to show continuous stats about a keydb server.

 - Scanning a keydb database for very large keys.

 - Acting as a Pub/Sub client to subscribe to channels.

 - Monitoring the commands executed into a keydb instance.

 - Checking the latency of a keydb server in different ways.

 - Checking the scheduler latency of the local computer.

 - Transferring RDB backups from a remote keydb server locally.

-- Acting as a keydb slave for showing what a slave receives.
+- Acting as a keydb replica for showing what a replica receives.

 - Simulating LRU workloads for showing stats about keys hits.